KyleChamberlin/mail-manager-python-interface/README.md

 Installation
 ------------

-MailManagerPythonInterface can be installed with pip:
+Mail Manager Python Interface can be installed with pip:

 ```